rafaelgsilveira/OntoQSAR/README.md

 => This file is under development and it's mostly a template.
 The correct informations will be completed in due time.

 ![](images/chemistry.jpg)
-# OntoDrug
+# OntoQSAR

-OntoDrug is a project to develop an Ontology that represents QSAR (Quantitative Structure–Activity Relationship)and a tool to use it.
+OntoQSAR is a project to develop an Ontology that represents QSAR (Quantitative Structure–Activity Relationship)and a tool to use it.

 ## Getting Started